uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 The input alphabet is more than just "a" and "b", but you don't need to put in a transition for every possible character in every state, because an FSA can automatically reject an input if it uses a character that you haven't given a transition for.
 Try doing two or three of these:

-- the names for international standard paper sizes (A1 to A10, B1 to B10, and so on)
 - a valid three-letter month name (Jan, Feb, Mar, etc.)
 - a valid month number (1, 2, ...
 12)
 - a valid weekday name (Monday, Tuesday, ...)